wetrial/wetrial-doc/docs/faq.en-US.md

 ]
 ```

-> Note that path must be defined in routre.config.js.(All you need in Conventional Routing is the correct page.)
+> Note that path must be defined in config.ts.
+(All you need in Conventional Routing is the correct page.)

 ### How to use Conventional Routing?

-Sometimes you may not want to use `config/router.config.js`.
+Sometimes you may not want to use `config/config.ts`.
 Then you can consider umi's [Conventional Routing](https://umijs.org/guide/router.html#conventional-routing).

-Specific how to use convention routing in pro, you can see this [commit](https://github.com/wetrial/wetrial-site/commit/a22d400328a7a391ed5e5a5f2bba1a5fecf9fad7).
+Specific how to use convention routing in pro, you can see this [commit](https://github.com/ant-design/ant-design-pro/commit/a22d400328a7a391ed5e5a5f2bba1a5fecf9fad7).

 > Note: Conventional routing is easier to control menus and privileges, but requires that all menus must declare privileges, otherwise they can be accessed through direct access to urls.